 It wasn't that it was a particularly exciting time or exiting area: Farming country in eastern Missouri towards the end of the decade long depression.

 However Ambrose was privy to details and people that were mostly lost to history.

-On the northern edge of the land I knew as "Busch Conservation Area"- there are poison ivy covered ruins that had been houses and barns in Ambrose's youth & the crude stone chimneys had been rotting pioneer log cabins.
+On the northern edge of the land I knew as "Busch Conservation Area"- there are poison ivy covered ruins that in Ambrose's youth, had been houses and barns.
+When Ambrose was a boy, the crude stone chimneys dotting Dardenne Creek had been rotting pioneer log cabins.

 Bridges had names, creeks had fords and head stones had names and faces to be associated with remembered people.